What is CSR in Business & Why Does it Matter to Employees?

 Why do employees care about CSR initiatives?

-However, positive employee behaviors are only beneficial when the CSR initiatives are perceived as being genuine.
+However, positive employee behaviors are only beneficial when the CSR initiatives are perceived as genuine.
 Employees will react negatively if an initiative is not authentic.

-To encourage commitment it is essential to be transparent in every CSR initiative.
+To encourage commitment, it is essential to be transparent in every CSR initiative.

 How can you encourage employees’ commitment?